What is Aragon and what does it do

 To sign your first transaction with Metamask, head to the Signing your first transaction with Metamask section of our Metamask guide.

 We hope you enjoyed that 😊!
-Please don't hesitate to leave us any feedback.
+Please don't hesitate to leave us any feedback on Spectrum.

 Now that you’ve built your first DAO, feel free to take a look at the docs.
 If you're interested in understanding things at a deeper level, we recommend you jump straight into our awesome tutorial.